-Machine induced radiation backgrounds can be always the primary concern for the detector design [2-5].
-They can cause radiation damages to the detectors and associated electronic components, and degrade their particle detection performance.
-To make things even worse, high rate backgrounds can increase the detector occupancy, and may exaggerate the data-taking capability of the impaired detector.
-Therefore it is desirable to characterize the potential backgrounds and mitigate their impacts with effective and sufficient measures.
-Detailed Monte Carlo simulation, and more importantly lessons and experience learned from previous and current experiments, serve the basis for such studies.
-Discussion of the background sources and predicted background levels are presented below.
-Main radiation backgrounds originate from synchrotron radiation, beam-beam interactions, and off-energy beam particles.
+Beam and machine induced radiation backgrounds can be the primary concern for the detector design [3-6].
+They can cause various radiation damages to the detectors and electronic components, and degrade the detection performance or even kill the detector completely in the extreme case.
+During data-taking, high rate radiation backgrounds may significantly increase the detector occupancy and exaggerate the data-taking capability of the impaired detector.
+Therefore it is always desirable to characterize the potential backgrounds at the machine and detector design stage and mitigate their impacts with effective measures.
+Detailed Monte Carlo simulation, along with lessons and experience learned from other experiments, can serve as the basis for such studies.